top of page

 I am the middle child of a family of three and had two Italian brothers to watch over me!
 I had a wonderful childhood spending a lot of time in the countryside and on the beach along the famous Amalfi Drive (many say it’s the most beautiful coast in the world) and the island of Capri with my family and friends.
 Later I traveled throughout Italy (Rome, Venice, Florence, etc.) where I developed a passion for the culinary arts.
 My family and I regularly go back to Italy every few years to visit my family, and our son John, studied at the University of Bologna as a college freshman.
 What an experience it was for John to study (and for us to visit) at the oldest university in the world (founded in 1088) which boasts alumni of the likes of Dante Alighieri, Nicholas Copernicus, Gugliemo Marconi, etc. My husband of almost 30 years, Leo, is a spacecraft design engineer for Lockheed Martin and gets to work on all kinds of fascinating projects.
 We have one son, John.
 John is a 2004 graduate of Academy Charter School here in Castle Rock, a 2008 graduate of Regis Jesuit High School, and a 2012 graduate of the University of Denver where he majored in International Business and minored in Italian (what else?!).

 My number one passion is the culinary arts, closely followed by gardening, traveling, and the outdoors.
-We “farm” an organic garden of almost 1/2 acre where after 20 years of trial and error, we have managed to grow almost every vegetable and fruit (including a small vineyard) despite living at almost 7,000 feet in elevation just west of Castle Rock along highway 105.
+We ‘farm’ an organic garden of almost 1/2 acre where after 20 years of trial and error, we have managed to grow almost every vegetable and fruit (including a small vineyard) despite living at 6,300 feet in elevation just west of Castle Rock along highway 105.
 I do a lot of canning and freezing of our produce that lasts us through most of the winter.
-We raise all kinds of poultry including chickens, turkeys, geese and have our own bee hives as well.
-We pride ourselves with being as close to self-sufficient as possible.
-I love to entertain and Leo is in the process of building me an outdoor kitchen.
-The wood burning oven is complete and makes the best authentic pizzas and breads just like they did in Pompeii over 2,000 years ago!
+We raise all kinds of poultry including chickens, turkeys, geese and have our own beehives as well.
+We pride ourselves on being as close to self-sufficient as possible.
+I love to entertain and we are in the process of completing our outdoor kitchen.
+My husband designed and built the wood-burning oven which makes the best authentic pizzas and breads just like they did in Pompeii over 2,000 years ago!